devsnippet/cookbook-ossim-agent/README.md

 Attributes
 ----------

-All attributes are described in _attributes/default.rb_ they have default values, and you can to change any.
+All attributes are described in _attributes/default.rb_.
+They have default values, and you can to change any.
 The actual version of _cookbook_ has many posibilities:

 _*geolitecity*_:
 * `node[:geolitecity][:url]`